 Private mortgage lenders provide a short term secured loan that usually runs between one and three years.
-There is no requirement to pay back the principle amount, instead the monthly repayments cover the interest with the principle attached at the end of the term.
+There is no requirement to pay back the principal amount, instead the monthly repayments cover the interest with the principal attached at the end of the term.

 - Individuals who can lend out of personal funds with interest

-- Syndicate or a group of investors who have pooled their money and provide funds on a case-by-case basis
+- Syndicate or a group of investors who jointly lend out their money and provide funds on a case-by-case basis

 Private Money Lenders vs Banks